Kodular/Documentation/docs/components/media/text-to-speech.md

 |:----:|:-------:|
 |number|1.0|

-Sets the Pitch for TextToSpeech The values should be between 0 and 2 where lower values lower the tone of synthesized voice and greater values raise it.
+_Sets the Pitch for TextToSpeech The values should be between 0 and 2 where lower values lower the tone of synthesized voice and greater values raise it._

 ### Speech Rate

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Text To Speech', 'Speech Rate')]]